margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the nursing and psychological research
 * Grateful for psychology and psychologists
 * Grateful for the little kids of others
-* Grateufl for the sound of the air conditioning
+* Grateful for the sound of the air conditioning
 * Grateful for the architecture at The Mother Church
 * Grateful for the man in Memphis who loves Math and Music
 * Grateful for musicians from Indiana, Illinois, Maryland coming to Nashville